-The uppermost unit in the MCS data was drilled at DSDP site 374 to a depth of 457 m [Hsü et al., 1978] and corresponds to Plio-Quaternary sediments.
-The lower limit of this unit is marked by the so-called A-reflector [Finetti and Morelli, 1972], which forms the transition to the Messinian evaporite layers [Hsü et al., 1978; Gallais et al., 2011].
-This reflector corresponds to phase 3 (PsPTopME, magenta picks) in the seismic sections of the OBH (Fig. 3).
+The uppermost unit in the MCS data was drilled at DSDP site 374 to a depth of 457 m (Hsü et al., 1978) and corresponds to Plio-Quaternary sediments.
+The lower limit of this unit is marked by the so-called A reflector (Finetti and Morelli, 1972), which forms the transition to the Messinian evaporite layers (Hsü et al., 1978; Gallais et al., 2011).
+This reflector corresponds to phase 3 (PsP{TopME} , magenta picks) in the seismic sections of the OBH (Fig. 3).

-The base of the Messinian evaporites has been termed the B-reflector by Finetti and Morelli [1972].
-Phase We interpret phase 5 (PsPBotME, dark blue picks) in the OBS seismic sections (Fig. 3) to corresponds to this reflector.
-The B-reflector disappears in our seismic section near trace 800 towards the north, due to seismic scattering.
-The two Three reflectors identified between traces 550 and 750 near trace 650 at 6.6 s, 6.8 s, and at 7.2-7.15 s indicate Pre-Messinian sedimentary layering.
-We link these the upper two reflectors to Tortonian age, while the deeper reflector at 7.15 s is interpreted to be the so-called K-Reflector, as identified by Gallais et al. [2011] in the crossing seismic line Arch21 (Fig. 1).
+The base of the Messinian evaporites has been termed the B reflector by Finetti and Morelli (1972).
+We interpret phase 5 (PsP{BotME}, dark blue picks) in the OBS seismic sections (Fig. 3) to correspond to this reflector.
+The B reflector disappears in our seismic section near trace 800 towards the north due to seismic scattering.
+Three reflectors identified near trace 650 at 6.6, 6.8, and at 7.15 s indicate pre-Messinian sedimentary layering.
+We link the upper two reflectors to Tortonian age, while the deeper reflector at 7.15 s is interpreted to be the so-called K reflector, as identified by Gallais et al. (2011) in the crossing seismic line Arch21 (Fig. 1).

-At trace 100 of the MCS profile the layering of the upper sediments is disturbed by the volcanic signature of the Medina Seamounts (Fig. 2).
-In the northern part of the profile, starting near trace 570 (OBH503), the A-reflector of the Messinian unit disappears gradually towards the northern profile end.
-The upper Plio-Quaternary sediments layering above are gently folded, near trace 700, is characterized by gently undulating folds. whereas north of Near trace 880, the stratification of the whole Plio-Quaternary sediments are strongly folded up to the seafloor disappears completely and anticlinal folds can be observed at the surface.
-The fold amplitude decreases progressively towards the south as observed in Polonia at al. [2011] along the MSC line CALA-15.
-We interpret these observations as signatures of folds to represent the deformation front of the Calabrian accretionary wedge, expressed at different depth levels.
-The deformation of the sediments and/or differential sediment loading possibly creates fluid pathways and thus may support the dissolution of the evaporites below.
+At trace 100 of the MCS profile the layering of the upper sediments is disturbed by the volcanic signature of the Medina seamounts (Fig. 2).
+In the northern part of the profile, starting near trace 570 (OBH503), the A reflector of the Messinian unit gradually disappears towards the northern profile end.
+The upper Plio-Quaternary sediments are gently folded near trace 700, whereas north of trace 880, all Plio-Quaternary sediments are strongly folded up to the sea floor.
+The fold amplitude progressively decreases towards the south as observed in Polonia at al. (2011) along the MCS line CALA-15.
+We interpret these folds to represent the deformation front of the Calabrian accretionary wedge, expressed at different depth levels.
+The deformation of the sediments and/or differential sediment loading possibly create fluid pathways and may thus support the dissolution of the evaporites below.

-4.2 Shallow and deep Sedimentary structures from seismic travel time modelling
+4.2 Sedimentary structures from seismic travel-time modelling